 - In some countries, each co-owner may commercially exploit the game independently.

-Commercial exploitation also means developing ports, prequels, sequels and spin-offs.
-This means that co-ownership can have impact on what you can actually still do with your game as a developer.
-What seems “fair” at first sight can quickly become a legal obstacle if not clearly defined.
+Commercial exploitation includes developing ports, prequels, sequels and spin-offs.
+What may seem “fair” at first can quickly become a legal obstacle if co-ownership is not clearly defined in advance.

 Ports and marketing assets may default to the publisher

-When publishers develop marketing assets (trailers, banners, key art), ownership may default to them.
-This usually does not matter during the partnership, but upon termination of the video game publishing agreement it can block developers from continuing to use these assets.
-For more information about this, read our article on the consequences of termination .
+When publishers develop marketing assets, such as trailers, banners, or key art, ownership may default to the publisher.
+During the collaboration, this usually does not cause issues.
+However, upon termination of the publishing agreement, it can prevent developers from continuing to use these assets.

-When the publisher develops ports, it is important that the intellectual property rights to these ports are sufficiently transferred to the developer.
-In case the publisher instructs a third party to develop the ports, it is important to include a provision that the publisher will include a transfer of intellectual property from this party to the publisher.
-This then allows the publisher to subsequently transfer the intellectual property rights (back) to the developer.
+When publishers develop ports, it is particularly important that the intellectual property rights to those ports are sufficiently transferred to the developer.
+If the publisher instructs a third party to develop the ports, the agreement should include a provision requiring that the intellectual property rights are first from that third party to the publisher.
+This then allows the publisher to subsequently transfer the intellectual property rights back to the developer.

 Stuck on legal fine print?